spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 end
 ```

-Next, we need to add this field to the checkout form so customers can indicate the type of address.
+Of course, we need to add this field to the checkout form so customers can indicate the type of address.
 The checkout form resides within the `spree` gem at `/frontend/app/views/spree/address/_form.html.erb`, the relevant portion of which is:

 ```erb
 <%% address_id = address_type.chars.first %>